pathakpriyanshu/AgenticAI/README.md

 ---

-## 🌟 What is AgenticAI?
+## 🌟 Why this Repo?

-AgenticAI is a **revolutionary financial intelligence system** that harnesses the power of **Agentic AI** - artificial intelligence that can make decisions, plan multi-step workflows, and take autonomous actions to achieve complex goals.
+This is a **revolutionary financial intelligence system** that harnesses the power of **Agentic AI** - artificial intelligence that can make decisions, plan multi-step workflows, and take autonomous actions to achieve complex goals.
 Unlike traditional AI that simply responds to prompts, AgenticAI **thinks ahead, reasons through problems, and executes sophisticated financial analysis workflows** with minimal human intervention.

 ### 🎯 The Power of Agentic AI